 The amounts reflected in the fund financial statements, use the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they become both measurable and available).

-Available means that the resources will be collected within the current year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
-For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal year.
 Measurable means the amount of the transaction can be determined and available means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-The court considers all revenues available if they are collected within 60 days after the fiscal year end.
+Revenues are considered available if they are collected within 60 days after the fiscal year end.